Standardized vs. Liquid Extracts: Which is better?

 Additionally, it is very well known that two extracts of the same herb with the same standardization specifications will have different effects on the body.
 For example, two ginseng extracts standardized to 8% total ginsenosides may have different effects on the body.
 This is due to several reasons: firstly, the compounds that produce the effect on the body are not the ones actually measured; secondly, each compound from the measured group of compounds may have different effects on the body and their ratios to each other in the final extract may be different; thirdly, many standardized extracts are usually powdered and the process of producing powdered extracts may damage the active compounds rendering them useless.
 This third alternative is not usually an all-or-nothing process, that is, the extracts may be partially active.
 Because of these problems associated with the production and quantification of standardized extracts it is suggested that standardized extracts are not necessarily better than liquid extracts.

 Aspirinģ is a registered trademark of Bayer HealthCare LLC.
 Copyright © Omega Alpha Pharmaceuticals Inc. Published with permission.
-Dr. Gordon Chang holds a Ph.D. in Physiology and Biomedical engineering from the University of Toronto.
-He also has 2 years post-doctoral experience in biochemistry.
+Dr. Gordon Chang holds a Ph.D. in Physiology and Biomedical engineering from the University of Toronto and has years of post-doctoral experience in biochemistry.
 Dr. Chang is not affiliated with avivahealth.com.

 Claims made about specific products have not been evaluated by Health Canada or the U.S. FDA and are not approved to diagnose, treat, cure or prevent any disease.
 Information provided is for educational purposes only and is not intended as a substitute for product label information or advice from your health care professional.
 Aviva recommends that you consult with your physician or healthcare professional prior to starting any diet, exercise or supplementation program, and before discontinuing or changing your use of any medications.
 For any suspected or known illness or health concern always consult with your healthcare provider prior to the purchase or use of any health related products.